 Plays from the early middle period

 It is during this period that an astonishing sequence of plays, including Romeo and Juliet, A Midsummer Nights Dream, Henry V, Julius Caesar and Hamlet, are thought to have been written.

 Hoarding and tax evasion

 In 1598 (34), he appeared in a list of hoarders as having illegally held 10 quarters of malt or corn during a shortage, and he was noted in official records as a tax defaulter four times between 1598 (34) and 1600 (36).

 Evidence from the letters of Richard and Adrian Quiney and Abraham Sturley (1598, 34) suggest that Shakespeare was known as a source for loans, a suggestion confirmed by the later court action against Philip Rogers (see below).

 The Globe Theatre venture, and more investment in property

-half share in the new Globe Theatre, which they built in Bankside on the south bank of the Thames
+The Globe Theatre on the south bank of the Thames

 Manningham, 13 March 1602 (38)

 The King's Man

 With the accession of James I in 1603 (39), the company became the King’s Men.
 James and his Queen were themselves avid playgoers, who paid handsomely for their entertainment, and in 1604 (40) Shakespeare is listed in the Master of the Wardrobe records as among 'players' who received scarlet cloth to be worn during the King's Royal Procession through London.

 In the same year (1604, 40) he appears in court records suing the apothecary Philip Rogers for the unpaid balance on a sale of 20 bushels of malt and a small loan. back

 Plays from the late middle period

 It was during this period that King Lear, Macbeth, All’s Well that Ends Well, Measure for Measure and Othello are generally thought to have been written.

 More property deals and further court actions